Probing general relativistic spin-orbit coupling with gravitational waves from hierarchical triple systems: Gravitational spin Hall effect

+Equations \eqref{eq:GSHE_ODEs} and \eqref{eq:spin_tensor} are a particular case of the Mathisson-Papapetrou equations, where $\dot{x}^\mu$ and $p_\mu$ are null, and the worldline is fixed by the Corinaldesi-Papapetrou spin supplementary condition $S_{\alpha \beta} T^\beta = 0$ \citep{Harte_2022}.
+Furthermore, the spin-dependent correction terms in the equations can also be related to the components of a Berry curvature $2$-form on phase space \citep{GSHE2020,GSHE_GW,Harte_2022}, as is also the case for spin Hall effects in condensed matter physics \citep{Berry_CM1,Berry_CM2,SHE_review} and optics \citep{SHE_original,SOI_review}.

-We model the hierarchical triple \ac{BH} system as a Kerr background \ac{BH} of mass $M$ and spin parameter $a$, together with a static source of \acp{GW} placed close to the \ac{BH} and a distant static observer.
+We model the hierarchical triple \ac{BH} system as a Kerr background \ac{BH} of mass $M$ and spin parameter $a$, together with a static point source of \acp{GW} placed close to the \ac{BH} and a distant static observer.
 We use~\cref{eq:GSHE_ODEs} to study the propagation of \acp{GW} between the source and the observer.
 The \ac{GSHE} will be seen by the observer as a time delay between the frequency and polarization components of the waveform.

-In~\cref{fig:example_trajectory}, we show an example of two $\epsilon s$-parameterized bundles of trajectories that connect a source and an observer.
+In~\cref{fig:example_trajectory}, we show an example of two $\epsilon s$-parametrized bundles of trajectories that connect a source and an observer.
+Each bundle is centred along a null geodesic (corresponding to $\epsilon s = 0$), and we label different bundles with positive integers $n$, with $n=1$ corresponding to the shortest path.
 Typically, there exist two distinct bundles of trajectories that directly connect a source and an observer, and several other bundles of trajectories that loop around the \ac{BH}.
-We shall mainly focus on the directly connecting bundles and ignore the ones that loop around the black hole, as the latter correspond to highly demagnified signals.
-The connecting trajectories are determined numerically, as outlined in Ref.~\cite[Sec.
-II.C]{GSHE_lensing}.
-This also yields the time of arrival of an $\epsilon s$-parameterized ray intersecting with the observer's worldline.
+We shall mainly focus on the directly connecting bundles and ignore the ones that loop around the \ac{BH}, as the latter correspond to highly demagnified signals.
+The connecting trajectories are determined numerically, as outlined in~\cite[Sec.~II.C]{GSHE_lensing}.
+This also yields the time of arrival of an $\epsilon s$-parametrized ray intersecting with the observer's worldline.

-\paragraph*{\bf Time delays.}
+\section{Time delays}

 The \ac{GSHE} ray propagation induces a frequency- and polarization-dependent time of arrival.
-The observer proper time of arrival along the $n$\textsuperscript{th} bundle is denoted by $\tau_{\rm GSHE}^{\left(n\right)}(f, s)$, and we write the time delays as
+The observer proper time of arrival of rays in the $n$\textsuperscript{th} bundle is denoted by $\tau_{\rm GSHE}^{\left(n\right)}(f, s)$, and we write the time delays as

 where $\tau_{\rm GO}^{\left(n\right)}$ is the geodesic proper time of arrival.
 The first equation is the dispersive \ac{GSHE}-to-geodesic delay, and the second is the birefringent delay between the right- and left-polarized rays.
 We find that both the \ac{GSHE}-to-geodesic and right-to-left delays can be well approximated as a power law in frequency with proportionality factor $\beta$ and exponent $\alpha$ as